imusleh/todo-app/README.md

 - Clear all tasks
 - Saves tasks in **localStorage** (keeps your list after refresh)
 - Simple and clean design
-- Quote displayed when task is done
+- Clock and date is displayed

 ---